 With great power comes great responsibility.
 Venture capitalists and investors have woken up to the sage advice once given to Spider-Man.
 Now it is not only the commercial credentials that hold great influence in the decision to invest in a company, but their environment, social and governance (ESG) credentials too.

-And were not just talking about Impact Funds.
+And we’re not just talking about Impact Funds.
 The Limited Partnerships – pension funds, endowments, insurance companies – that private equity and venture capital funds raise capital from are now demanding more sustainable investing.
 This means that it has become a commercial priority to not only show that investments hold the potential for a great ROI, but are responsible businesses.

 And there are of course other benefits for startups that indirectly impact the decision to invest.
 Boosted brand reputation, improved employee branding and talent acquisition, and mitigated risk against new regulations in this space can all help position the company as a more favourable investment.